 Dates for the 2020/21 Academic Year will be made available in the Summer of 2020.
 Please register your interest via the button to the right in order to receive details of this module's availability when these become available.

-A BSc (hons) 2:2 or above in a relevant health related subject, IELTS level 7 (min.
-7 in all categories) and a clinical placement for three days per week in a recognised clinical ultrasound department are needed prior to entry.
+A BSc (hons) 2:1 or above in a relevant health related subject and a clinical placement for three days per week in a recognised clinical ultrasound department are needed prior to entry.

 Co-requisites: For the ultrasound programme this is a core module and should be chosen in association with the Developing Advanced Practice module and a clinical module(s).